 At June 30, 2000, the Company owned 126,193 shares of Modex Therapeutics Ltd. ("Modex").
-This Swiss biotechnology company made an initial public offering of shares on the Swiss Neue Exchange on June 23, 2000.
-Accordingly, with an established market value, the investment was marked to market and recorded as available-for-sale at estimated fair market value based on the June 30, 2000 closing price of \$152.31 which was converted from the market price of 247.50 Swiss francs per share at that date.
-The market price of Modex stock on October 31, 2000 was 329.50 Swiss francs, which converts to \$183.28 and results in an estimated fair market value for our holdings of \$23,128,598.
-The
+This Swiss biotechnology company made an initial public offering of shares on the Swiss Exchange on June 23, 2000.
+Accordingly, with an established market value, the investment was marked to market and recorded as available-for-sale at estimated fair market value based on the June 30, 2000 closing price of \$152.31 (247.50 Swiss francs) per share.
+The unrealized gain was reported in other comprehensive income.
+Estimated fair value at June 30, 2000 is as follows: